Confession time: I’m a grown man who bought a 2DS solely to play Pokemon Sun – and I didn’t even play Pokemon Go to reignite the fire.

 Pokemon was all the rage when I was in high school.
 From 12 years old, my friends and I would argue about who had the best Pokemon; we’d see who remembered the most about the stats and backstory behind every element of the Pokemon Universe.
 And somehow, we weren’t bullied.

-I always wanted to play the more recent games, but I could never justify buying a console just to play one game, even if it was a game that defined my childhood.
+I’d always wanted to play the more recent games, but I could never justify buying a console just to play one game, even if it was a game that defined my childhood.
 The DS passed me by and so did the 3DS, no matter how awesome it looked.